JungeAlexander/blogdown_website/content/about.md

 Thank you for visiting my personal homepage!

-My name is Alexander Junge, I am currently working at [Corti](https://www.corti.ai) where we bring machine learning to conversations between healthcare professionals and patients.
+My name is Alexander Junge, I am currently a Lead Data Scientist at [Corti](https://www.corti.ai) where we bring machine learning to conversations between healthcare professionals and patients.
 I live in Copenhagen, Denmark.